daily-co/daily-js/README.md

 #### `setBandwidth({ kbs, trackConstraints })`

-**Experimental method**: Sets a cap on the upstream video bandwidth used for each WebRTC peer connection.
+**Experimental method**: Sets a cap on the combined upstream video bandwidth used for WebRTC peer connections.
 This API may change in the future.

 In general we try to hide all the complexity of WebRTC so that you can focus on your own application rather than the details of audio and